 Here it is, the full show, beginning to end…

-The girl next to me got the set list, so I took a picture of it here.
+The girl next to me got the set list, so I took a picture of it too which adds to a pretty complete document of the show!

 I caught Atmosphere touring for there great new album Mi Vida Local in Charlotte last week and was happy to get a great spot up front where I could shoot the show while barely looking down at my phone.
 I enjoy recording shows, but being up front I didn’t want to hold my phone up at all.
 The result is very little zooming but it wasn’t really necessary given my position.